-- 28. Necessary clearance from the Competent Authority for drawl of requisite quantity of water for the Project should be provided. - 29.
-Description of water conservation measures proposed to be adopted in the Project should be given.
-Details of rainwater harvesting proposed in the Project, if any, should be provided. - 30.
-Impact of the Project on the water quality, both surface and groundwater, should be assessed and necessary safeguard measures, if any required, should be provided. - 31.
+- 28. Description of water conservation measures proposed to be adopted in the Project should be given.
+Details of rainwater harvesting proposed in the Project, if any, should be provided. - 29.
+Impact of the Project on the water quality, both surface and groundwater, should be assessed and necessary safeguard measures, if any required, should be provided. - 30.
 Based on actual monitored data, it may clearly be shown whether working will intersect groundwater.
 Necessary data and documentation in this regard may be provided.
 In case the working will intersect groundwater table, a detailed Hydro Geological Study should be undertaken and Report furnished.
 The Report inter-alia, shall include details of the aquifers present and impact of mining activities on these aquifers.
-Necessary permission from Central Ground Water Authority for working below ground water and for pumping of ground water should also be obtained and copy furnished. - 32.
-Details of any stream, seasonal or otherwise, passing through the lease area and modification / diversion proposed, if any, and the impact of the same on the hydrology should be brought out. - 33.
+Necessary permission from Central Ground Water Authority for working below ground water and for pumping of ground water should also be obtained and copy furnished. - 31.
+Details of any stream, seasonal or otherwise, passing through the lease area and modification / diversion proposed, if any, and the impact of the same on the hydrology should be brought out. - 32.
 Information on site elevation, working depth, groundwater table etc. Should be provided both in AMSL and bgl.
-A schematic diagram may also be provided for the same. - 34.
+A schematic diagram may also be provided for the same. - 33.
 A time bound Progressive Greenbelt Development Plan shall be prepared in a tabular form (indicating the linear and quantitative coverage, plant species and time frame) and submitted, keeping in mind, the same will have to be executed up front on commencement of the Project.
 Phase-wise plan of plantation and compensatory afforestation should be charted clearly indicating the area to be covered under plantation and the species to be planted.
 The details of plantation already done should be given.
-The plant species selected for green belt should have greater ecological value and should be of good utility value to the local population with emphasis on local and native species and the species which are tolerant to pollution. - 35.
+The plant species selected for green belt should have greater ecological value and should be of good utility value to the local population with emphasis on local and native species and the species which are tolerant to pollution. - 34.
 Impact on local transport infrastructure due to the Project should be indicated.
 Projected increase in truck traffic as a result of the Project in the present road network (including those outside the Project area) should be worked out, indicating whether it is capable of handling the incremental load.
 Arrangement for improving the infrastructure, if contemplated (including action to be taken by other agencies such as State Government) should be covered.
-Project Proponent shall conduct Impact of Transportation study as per Indian Road Congress Guidelines. - 36.
-Details of the onsite shelter and facilities to be provided to the mine workers should be included in the EIA Report. - 37.
-Conceptual post mining land use and Reclamation and Restoration of mined out areas (with plans and with adequate number of sections) should be given in the EIA report.
+Project Proponent shall conduct Impact of Transportation study as per Indian Road Congress Guidelines. - 35.
+Details of the onsite shelter and facilities to be provided to the mine workers should be included in the EIA Report. - 36.
+Conceptual post mining land use and Reclamation and Restoration of mined out areas (with plans and with adequate number of sections) should be given in the EIA report. - 37.
+Occupational Health impacts of the Project should be anticipated and the proposed preventive measures spelt out in detail.
+Details of pre-placement medical examination and periodical medical examination schedules should be incorporated in the EMP.
+The project